 Applicants need to be able to access a minimum of 2 students and to carry out assessment of their competence.
 If this is with an organisation other than your own you need to get permission for this to take place and to have your work assessed and verified through that organisation, you will also need to have a mentor in place to support you.

 If you require Kendal College to provide learners (minimum of 2) for you to assess whilst doing your qualification please identify this on the pre-registration questionnaire.
 You need to attend standardisation meetings and generally comply with both internal and external quality assurance procedures.

-All students interested in this course should contact the course tutor, Kirsty Reid, prior to enrolment:
+All students interested in this course should contact the course tutor, Dean Boydell, prior to enrolment:

 After Your Course